 Psychological treatments do not slow down the progression of dementia, but they can help with the symptoms.

 Cognitive stimulation involves taking part in activities and exercises designed to improve memory, problem-solving skills and language ability.

-Reality orientation therapy is a type of therapy that reduces feelings of mental disorientation, memory loss and confusion, while improving feelings of self-esteem.
+Reality orientation therapy reduces feelings of mental disorientation, memory loss and confusion, while improving self-esteem.

-Reality orientation may be beneficial in some cases, but the benefits can be small and are often only apparent with continued effort.
-The technique is also often considered unsuitable for use in care home settings.
+Reality orientation may also be beneficial in some cases, but the benefits can be small and are often only apparent with continued effort.

 Behavioural therapy tries to find reasons for difficult behaviour.
 Different strategies are adopted to try to change that behaviour.